What is REDS?

 Papers

-Here you can find the list of our papers.
+Here you can find the list of our joint papers

 J. Talpini, F. Sartori, M. Savi, “A Clustering Strategy for Enhanced FL-Based Intrusion Detection in IoT Networks”, to appear in International Conference on Agents and Artificial Intelligence (ICAART), Feb.
 2023